knelligan/vu-5278-finalProject-knelligan/README.md

 * After an order is submitted, the bartender name and customer name will be cleared as well as the current order text field.
 The user will need to enter new bartender/customer names to process the next order.

 * Click close program to end the program.

+* Note: the "inventory2.csv" file is created as output and is overwritten each time a drink is successfully ordered.
+In a final version of this, I would overwrite the original inventory.csv file that the program draws from.